infinum/frontend-handbook/Angular/Angular guidelines and best practices/File and module organization and naming.md

 ### Custom types

-TypeScript `type` declarations should be placed in `src/app/types`.
+Generic TypeScript `type` declarations should be placed in `src/app/types`.
+If the `type` is very specific and tied to a certain component/service/model, it is ok to place it alongside that component/service/model.

 ### Assets, global styles, and partials

 As defined by `angular-cli`, assets placed in `src/assets` will be served statically.

 Global styles should be placed in the `src/app/styles` dir.
 The styles dir has a very similar structure as that described in the [SASS Styleguide](https://handbook.infinum.co/books/frontend/SASS%20Styleguide/File%20organization), so please check it out.

+### NgxFormObject

+If you are using `ngx-form-object`, place `FormObject`s, `FromStore`s, and validators in `src/app/forms`.
+If you have form components that are reused throughout the app, put them in `src/app/components/forms`.